corounum/cpx-logging-shield/hardware/README.md

 * A BME680 temperature/pressure/VOC/eCO2 sensor
 * A PCF8523 real time clock (for timestamping readings) and CR1220 battery (for clock retention)

 In addition, a QUIIC connector is included for attaching Sparkfun-produced I2C modules.
+The bottom-mounted FTDI header can be soldered for development, and used as pogopin landing pads for production with the appropriate jig.

 The board ONLY takes power from a connected CPX; it draws from VOUT, which is EITHER connected to USB or battery.
 The shield has its own AP2112 voltage regulator.